Sindhu-Hegde/pseudo-visual-speech-denoising/README.md

 **Features**
 --------
 - Denoise any real-world audio/video and obtain the clean speech.
-- Works in unconstrained settings for any speaker in any language
+- Works in unconstrained settings for any speaker in any language.
 - Inputs only audio but uses the benefits of lip movements by generating a synthetic visual stream.
 - Complete training code and inference codes available.